Redwoods Photo Workshop

 • Day 1: Meet at 2PM Crescent City, CA for a mandatory introductory session.
 We'll cover logistics and many of the shooting techniques you will use throughout the workshop.
 After an early dinner we head straight to the redwood forests to photograph the rhododendron blooms.
 After that we shoot sunset at a nearby lighthouse.

 • Day 2: We are in luck - a cool morning mist has settled over the forests.
 As the sun breaks through the canopy, we are treated to fog beams all around us!
 We capture some epic shots of the brilliant light display.
-We head back to town and check out of our hotel.
-We make our way down to Arcata where we'll spend the next 3 nights, stopping at various photo spots along the way.
-After dinner we shoot sunset at a nearby beach.
+With bluebird skies, we spend some time in the classroom looking at your images and providing post-processing suggestions.
+We go back to the coast for our sunset shoot.

 • Day 3: We are up early again for another foray into the towering redwood forests.
 We hike a few miles this morning and photograph a variety of forest scenes.
 We head back to the hotel for a rest break and meet back up in the afternoon for a post-processing and image critique session.
 In the evening we head back to the coast and are treated to a colorful sunset!